Kod CSS i JS

 The NCN launches calls for proposals addressed to early-stage researchers at any stage of their research career.
 The call portfolio includes programmes designed for scientists at the onset of their career, experienced researchers as well as programmes in which early-stage researchers compete with their experienced colleagues.

-• Applicants are usually researchers who are 40-45 years old and whose PhD was awarded within the last 12 years.
+• Applicants are usually researchers who are up to 40-45 years old and whose PhD was awarded within the last 12 years.

-• In 2022, the NCN allocated over PLN 1.6 billion for research, 54% of which (over PLN 875 mln) was designated to support the development of early-stage researchers, which was 3 percentage points more than in 2021 and 11 percentage points more than in 2016 (when the measurement was first made).
+• In 2024, the NCN allocated over PLN 1.9 billion for research, 51% of which was designated to support the development of early-stage researchers.

-• Between 2016 and 2022, the NCN awarded a total of PLN 4.6 billion to support the development of early-stage researchers, which accounted for 47% of the total amount awarded for domestic and international calls.
+• Between 2016 (when the measurements started) and 2024, the NCN awarded a total of PLN 6.3 billion to support the development of early-stage researchers, which accounted for 43% of the total amount awarded for domestic and international calls.

 Thanks to NCN grants, early-stage researchers can carry out their projects, build their own research teams, enjoy PhD scholarships and find employment in Polish research centres.
 There already exists a whole generation of young people (informally known as “the NCN generation”) who have come of age as researchers beneath the wings of the agency.
 Access to funding awarded via a reliable procedure dominated by international experts (free of nepotism or political concerns) has encouraged them to stay in Poland or return to Poland.